Coping with Creative Blocks

 That is a major cause of creative blocks.
-Fear of failure, or perfectionism, which often amounts to about the same thing anyway.
+Fear of failure, or perfectionism, which often amounts to about the same thing, anyway.
 Either way, you don’t get things done so you end up stuck in a rut of not writing because there’s no point, and proving yourself true because you didn’t succeed.
-Because you didn’t write anything.
+Because you wrote nothing.
 Tough cycle to be in.

 The first step in coping with creative blocks is to identify the root cause of your blockage and then find a way to fix it.
 If you’re feeling stressed, try meditating or journaling about what’s causing you stress in order to get it out of your head and onto paper.
 If you’re feeling afraid, try finding someone or something that inspires you so that you can get back on track.

 Look at your motives for writing romance.
 Are you writing this story for the right reason for you?
 Does it resonate with you?
 Is something about it making you feel gross?
 No judgement but I don’t know how people write some of the less palatable (to me) topics.
 But that makes them them, and me me!
 If you don’t enjoy writing about straight couples, then don’t.

 Write about paranormal romance, multiple romance, sci fi romance, LGBTQ+ romance- whatever makes you feel fresh and mentally fertile.

 Above all, make sure you look after yourself.
 Sometimes a good night’s sleep, a few extra vegetables and a lot of water are enough to get a story moving out of me.